dejay22kar/jay22kar/me-myself-and-i.md

 <body>

 <p>Below are some links where I share some content.
-If something from this website or the other links resonate with you, I would love to hear your thoughts :)</p>
+If something from this website or the other links resonate with you, I would love to hear your thoughts🙂. <br>
+My email id is <a href="mailto:declarelion@gmail.com">declarelion@gmail.com</a></p>

   <h1 style="text-align: center;">Connect with Me</h1>

   <div class="grid">